 When an animal encounters a new environment, the neurons in its brain that are responsible for mapping out the space are ready for anything.
 So says a new study in which scientists at the Howard Hughes Medical Institute’s Janelia Research Campus examined neuronal activity in rats as they explored an unusually large maze for the first time.

-The researchers found that neurons in the brain's hippocampus, where information about people, places, and events is stored, each contribute to an animal's mental map at their own rate.
+The researchers found that neurons in the brain’s hippocampus, where information about people, places, and events is stored, each contribute to an animal’s mental map at their own rate.
 Some neurons begin to associate themselves with the new space immediately, while others hold back, contributing only if the space expands beyond a size that can be represented by the first-line neurons.
-Similar mechanisms may be at play as the human brain records a new experience, says Janelia group leader Albert Lee, who led the study.
-Lee, graduate student Dylan Rich, and Hua Peng-Liaw, a technician in Lee's lab, published their findings in the August 15, 2014, issue of the journal Science.
+Similar mechanisms may be at play as the human brain records a new experience, says Janelia group leader Albert Leeexternal link, opens in a new tab, who led the study.
+Lee, graduate student Dylan Rich, and Hua Peng-Liaw, a technician in Lee’s lab, published their findings in the August 15, 2014external link, opens in a new tab, issue of the journal Science.

 “The hippocampus has to represent arbitrary things,” Lee says.
 “When a new experience begins, we don’t know how long it’s going to last, and the brain has to form a new representation on the fly.
 This mechanism means that the hippocampus doesn’t have to adjust its representation if an environment is larger than predicted, or if an experience goes on longer than expected.”